yogonwa/newslens/README.md

 ## Audience
 This README is for developers, contributors, and automation agents (e.g., Chat cursor bot) to understand project goals, current status, and next steps.
 All implementation should align with the day-based, multi-slot news comparison vision.
-# Test commit to check repo status
-# Test push to check if repo is back online

 ## Backend Orchestration